 How to Know When a Food Contains Gluten

-However, gluten has also snuck into some other processed foods.
+However, gluten has also snuck into some other processed food products.
 (Check out my pantry must-haves for eating delicious meals without inflammation-inducing ingredients!)

 Here are my top tips for avoiding even the sneakiest of glutens!